alex/what-happens-when/README.rst

 and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each key press.
+As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.

 The "enter" key bottoms out